 4. Show Off Textures: By removing the color from this scene, I draw more attention to the rugged textures in the glacier.
-The dirt areas were also an unflattering brown that was not harmonious with the rest of the scene.
-The glowing ridges are accentuated more and the image can be appreciated in a different way, demanding more attention on the lines and formations instead of the varying colors that were in the ice.
+The dirt areas were also an unflattering brown that was not harmonious with the rest of the scene, causing for distraction.
+The glowing ridges are accentuated more and the image can be appreciated in a different way, allowing more attention on the lines and formations instead of the varying colors that were in the ice.

-5. Find Naturally Monochromatic Scenes: This icicle scene was naturally all shades of blue.
+5. Focus on Patterns: This icicle scene was naturally all shades of blue.
 In photoshop I adjusted certain areas to match and make this image truly monochromatic.
-This draws more attention on the layers and layers of icicles as well as the soft light, while also being more pleasant to look at.
+This draws more attention on the repeating and seemingly endless layers of icicles and helps add even more depth.

 Here are some more examples of how scenes can be more powerful by removing color.